Combining Monte Carlo and Tensor-network Methods for Partial Differential Equations via Sketching: Applications

 \section{Applications}

-In this section, to demonstrate the generality of the proposed method, we show how our algorithm can be used in two applications: quantum Monte Carlo (Section~\ref{sec:quantum-evolution}) and solving Fokker-Planck equation (Section~\ref{sec:fokker-planck-evolution}).
-For these applications, we focus on discussing how to approximate $\exp(-\beta A)\phi_{\theta_t}$ as a sum of MPS/TT, when $\phi_{\theta_t}$ is already in a MPS/TT representation, as required in \eqref{eq:ivp}.
+In this section, to demonstrate the generality of the proposed method, we show how it can be used in two applications: quantum many-body ground-state problem (Section~\ref{sec:quantum-evolution}) and solving Fokker-Planck equation (Section~\ref{sec:fokker-planck-evolution}).
+For these applications, we focus on discussing how to approximate $\exp(-\beta A)\phi_{\theta_t}$ as a sum of MPS/TT, when $\phi_{\theta_t}$ is already in an MPS/TT representation, as required in \eqref{eq:ivp}.